saikrupa82/NightSchool-AI/README.md

 ---

 ## **Limitations and Considerations**
-- **API Limits**: Ensure your OpenAI and PlayHT API usage is within the allocated limits.
+- **API Limits**: Ensure your OpenAI API usage is within the allocated limits.
 - **Privacy**: Protect user input and data by implementing robust security measures.
 - **Accuracy**: AI-generated content should be reviewed for accuracy, especially for academic purposes.